-“Eddie Owen Presents” is providing the bluegrass band Roxie Watson as the opening act for the pre-festival Sept.
+“Eddie Owen Presents” is providing bluegrass musician Roxie Watson as the opening act for the pre-festival Sept.
 22 free community concert at the Duluth Festival Center Stage.
 Livin’ Large, a dance party band, will headline the concert.

 Willis also announced that Tom Martin, chairman and CEO of Gwinnett Community Bank, the top sponsor for the festival since its inception, would serve as honorary grand marshal.

 A carnival opens across from Duluth City Hall the Thursday before the festival and continues through Sunday.
-Discount carnival tickets will again be available for Friday and Saturday nights.
+Discount carnival ticket will again be available for Friday and Saturday nights.

 The festival on Saturday and Sunday features arts and craft booths, food vendors, live entertainment, children’s activities, a road race, and more.